 What can’t a mini facelift do?

 Sometimes patients will want an outcome that is unable to be achieved by having a mini facelift.
-This procedure will not be able to help with:
+This procedure will not be able to help with the following:

 - The removal of wrinkles from around the eyes and on the forehead

-- Will only achieve a limited improvement on the nasolabial folds (located from the nose to the corner of the mouth).
+- Will only achieve a limited improvement in the nasolabial folds (located from the nose to the corner of the mouth).

 Am I the right candidate?